7 Unique and Fun Things to Do in Rome

 Take a tour on Tram 19

-Most visitors to Rome get around town by foot or take the metro or bus.
-But Rome also has a tram network predominantly used by inhabitants of the outer suburbs to reach the city centre.
-For an unofficial, and great value, tour of some of the lesser-known parts of town simply buy a €1.50 ticket and jump on tram number 19 which runs between Piazza Risorgimento near the Vatican and the eastern neighbourhood of Centocelle.
-Take in the changing architecture and cityscape as the tram rattles through elegant Prati, verdant Villa Borghese and stately Nomentana before passing through studenty San Lorenzo.
+Most visitors to Rome get around town on foot or take the metro or bus.
+But Rome also has a tram network predominantly used by inhabitants of the outer suburbs to reach the city center.
+For an unofficial and great value tour of some of the lesser-known parts of town simply buy a €1.50 ticket and jump on tram number 19 which runs between Piazza Risorgimento near the Vatican and the eastern neighborhood of Centocelle.
+Take in the changing architecture and cityscape as the tram rattles through elegant Prati, verdant Villa Borghese, and stately Nomentana before passing through studenty San Lorenzo.
 It then circles the ancient city gate of Porta Maggiore before heading through Pigneto with its trendy bars and street art to up-and-coming Centocelle.